peterjpxie/REST_API_Test_Framework_Python/README.md

 * Test by parametrized input / output text files
 * Use flask to mock API services dynamically with magic
 * HTML report
-* Common get/post/request function to:
+* Common get/post/request functions to:
     1. Print every request and response in a API output file
     2. Append common headers
-3. Handle request exception and non-20X response codes, so you only need to focus on normal json response.
+    3. Handle request exceptions and non-20X response codes, so you only need to focus on normal json response.

 ## Install:
 `pip install -r Scripts/requirements.txt`